nbeerten/nbeerten/README.md

 # Hai, I'm nbert.
-Developing websites, and backend stuff using PHP + MySQL.
+Developing web stuff.
+Currently using Laravel on backend, and TailwindCSS, Laravel Livewire and AlpineJS on the frontend.